Saeed al-Ghamdi: Early life and education

 Saeed al-Ghamdi was from the al-Bahah Province of Saudi Arabia, and shared the same tribal affiliation with fellow hijackers Ahmed al-Ghamdi, Hamza al-Ghamdi, and Ahmed al-Haznawi, although he was not related to either al-Ghamdi.
 He may have been in contact with the two al-Ghamdis and al-Haznawi as early as 1999.
-This group is noted as being some of the more religiously observant of the hijackers. al-Ghamdi spent time in al Qasim province, Saudi Arabia where he transferred to college but soon dropped out and ceased contact with his family.
+This group is noted as being some of the more religiously observant of the hijackers.
+Al-Ghamdi spent time in al Qasim province, Saudi Arabia where he transferred to college but soon dropped out and ceased contact with his family.
 While there he probably associated with the radical Saudi cleric named Sulayman al-Alwan as several other future hijackers had.

 Al-Ghamdi later headed to Chechnya to participate in the conflict against the Russians.
 At this time, Chechen fighters were turning away additional foreigners, many of whom ended up in al-Qaeda camps in Afghanistan to train and await entry to Chechnya.
 Saeed ended up at the Al Farouq training camp, where he met Ahmed al-Nami, and the brothers Wail and Waleed al-Shehri.
-The four reportedly pledged themselves to Jihad in the Spring of 2000, in a ceremony presided over by Wail Al-Shehri—who had dubbed himself Abu Mossaeb al-Janubi after one of the Islamic prophet Muhammad's companions.
+The four reportedly pledged themselves to jihad in the Spring of 2000, in a ceremony presided over by Wail al-Shehri—who had dubbed himself Abu Mossaeb al-Janubi after one of the Islamic prophet Muhammad's companions.

-Saeed Al-Ghamdi was known to Tawfiq bin Attash who is thought to have convinced him to become a martyr.
+Al-Ghamdi was known to Tawfiq bin Attash who is thought to have convinced him to become a martyr.
 Al-Ghamdi was at that time working as a security guard at Kandahar airport along with Waleed al-Shehri.

-Some time late in 2000, al-Ghamdi traveled to the United Arab Emirates, where he purchased traveler's cheques presumed to have been paid for by Mustafa al-Hawsawi.
+Some time late in 2000, al-Ghamdi traveled to the United Arab Emirates, where he purchased traveller's cheques presumed to have been paid for by Mustafa al-Hawsawi.
 Five other hijackers also passed through the UAE and purchased travellers cheques, including Majed Moqed, Wail al-Shehri, Hamza al-Ghamdi, Ahmed al-Haznawi, and Ahmed al-Nami.

 On 13 November 2000, another Saeed al-Ghamdi tried to obtain a visa to enter the United States, but was declined.
 Although the 9/11 Commission makes mention of him, there is no evidence he was associated with the hijackers.

 In March 2001, al-Ghamdi was filmed in a farewell video that was later aired on al-Jazeera.
 In the video, many future 9/11 hijackers swear to become martyrs, although no details of the plot are revealed. al-Ghamdi referred to America as "the enemy", and is seen studying maps and flight manuals.